Winmalee High School

 Winmalee High School is a government-funded co-educational comprehensive secondary day school, located in Winmalee, a suburb in the City of Blue Mountains, New South Wales, Australia.

 Established in 1985, the school caters for approximately 870 students in 2018, from Year 7 to Year 12, of whom four percent identified as Indigenous Australians and eight percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Voula Facas.

-The school is well known for its Autumn Art Festival that supports well-known local artists.
 The school colours are yellow and maroon; and the school's motto is "Strive to Achieve".

 School curriculum, demographics and enrolment

 There are approximately 875 students enrolled at Winmalee High School.
 Winmalee High subjects include drama, music, dance, business studies, legal studies, computing studies, technology and design, visual arts, photography, languages, food technology and physical education.
 There are also Higher School Certificate programs offered at rigorous levels of study such as 4 Unit Mathematics and 3 unit subjects such as English, Computing Studies, Physics and Chemistry.

 Reflective of its location, the majority of students are Anglo-Saxon in origin, and the student and staff body is largely culturally homogeneous.
 This has changed slightly in recent years, and new arrivals to the school have enriched the school's diversity.

 In addition to their studies, students at Winmalee High School have the option to take part in on the job training in such specialities as building and construction, metals and engineering, industrial technology and hospitality which are usually unavailable at similar public high schools.
 Students also have the opportunity to link into joint TAFE courses as part of their HSC.

 Students can also be involved in a sporting situation called mountain sports.
 This is a government funded organisation and allows children to be involved with sports directly through the school which is very helpful for the parents who work long hours.
 The organisation picks up children from the school and drops them off at sporting locations such as Summerhayes Park.